Breaking of clustering and macroscopic coherence under the lens of asymmetry measures: Introduction

 In equilibrium, critical ground states are natural candidates since they possess algebraically decaying correlations, allowing for ``enhanced" quantum coherence \cite{DiFresco2022Multiparameter, DiFresco2024Metrology, chen2026quantum}.
 Out-of-equilibrium, it is natural to directly look for scenarios in which correlations are non-decaying altogether in a given region.
 This breaking of clustering is typically signalled by magnetization profiles becoming self-similar at different times through a rescaling (ballistic, diffusive...).
 Such scaling dynamics occur in various settings: local quenches on ferromagnetic ground states \cite{Zauner2015Time, Eisler2020Front, Delfino2022Space} or quantum scars \cite{Bocini2024Growing}, domain wall melting \cite{Antal1999Transport, Scopa2023Scaling, Eisler2025Domain}, systems with jamming \cite{Bidzhiev2022Macroscopic, Fagotti2024Quantum}, interface physics \cite{Hunyadi2004Dynamic, Collura2018Analytic, Eisler2013Full, maric2025disorder, maric2025macroscopic}...
-In particular, in Ref \cite{ferro2025kickingquantumfisherinformation} we showed that "robust" macroscopic quantum superpositions can appear after a local quench on the spontaneously symmetry broken (SSB) ground state of the Ising model in the ordered phase.
+In particular, in Ref \cite{ferro2025kickingquantumfisherinformation} we showed that ``robust" macroscopic quantum superpositions can appear after a local quench on the spontaneously symmetry broken (SSB) ground state of the Ising model in the ordered phase.
 This effect has a very simple interpretation: excitations in the symmetry-broken phase are not local but semi-local, which essentially means that they are semi-classically described by domain walls \cite{Sachdev1997LowTemperature, Rieger2011Semiclassical}.
-The ballistic spreading of the domain wall wavefunctions results in quantum superposition of states with macroscopically different (diverging linearly in time) magnetisations.
+The ballistic spreading of a domain wall wavefunction results in quantum superposition of states with macroscopically different (diverging linearly in time) magnetisations.
+Such a state is thus similar to a kink version of a W state \cite{Dur2000Three}, which is much more robust than cat states in the sense that it survives the loss of a part of the system (note that W states can also be prepared experimentally, see for instance Refs \cite{Haffner2005Scalable, catalano2025experimental}).